Rescue teams save four getting in trouble on Cape Reinga rocks

-Police were notified at about 3.20pm on Friday, “that a group of four people had called for assistance after getting into trouble on rocks near Tapotupotu Road.”
+Police were notified at about 3.20pm on Friday, “that a group of four people had called for assistance after getting into trouble on rocks near Tapotupotu Rd.”

 “Two people were brought to safety by late afternoon.
 Surf Rescue brought a third person to safety about 5.50pm, and at 6.15pm, the last person was winched off the rocks by a rescue helicopter,” Police said.